Enkel-Digital/firebase-auth-express-middleware/README.md

 ## Notes
+### Attaching decoded token to a custom key on Request object
 Since authentication middleware allows you to choose which key to attach the decoded token to using the `attachUserTo` variable during setup, if you would like to use authorization middleware too, then you MUST ensure that they both use the same key to reference the token.

 ```js